ad-freiburg/spatialjoin/README.md

 Can handle massive amounts of input data (for example, all ~1.5 B geometries stored in OpenStreetMap).

+## Reproducibility materials for SIGSPATIAL'24 submission 192

+Additional materials required to do a full evaluation of our tool and a comparison against PostgreSQL+PostGIS can be found [here](https://github.com/ad-freiburg/spatialjoin/blob/master/sigspatial-reproducibility/README.md).

 ## Requirements

  * `cmake`